Growth Capital Meaning

 #3 – Deliveroo raised $275 mn in round 5 funding

 Food delivery service Deliveroo raised $275 mn in round 5 funding.
-This London based Company is active in 12 countries in Europe, Asia, and the Middle East.
+This London based company is active in 12 countries in Europe, Asia, and the Middle East.
 This financing was led by experienced restaurant investor Bridgepoint along with existing investor Greenoaks Capital.
-The funds were procured for geographic expansion in new and existing markets as well as further investments in projects such as RooBox, which would give restaurants an access to off-site kitchen space that will cater for the takeaway demand that cannot be supplied by their own restaurant kitchens.
+The funds were procured for geographic expansion in new and existing markets as well as further investments in projects such as RooBox, which would give restaurants access to off-site kitchen space that will cater to the takeaway demand that cannot be supplied by their own restaurant kitchens.

 #4 – Incontext Solutions raises $15.2 mn from Beringea.

 Incontext Solutions successfully got $15.2 mn through Beringea.
-Beringea is PE firm that is focused on providing growth capital.
+Beringea is a PE firm that is focused on providing growth capital.
 Incontext Solutions is a global leader in virtual reality (VR) solutions for retailers and manufacturers.
 This capital would be utilized to accelerate sales, marketing efforts and expand its geographic footprint.
 It will also focus on improving VR product portfolio, and also include further development of solutions for head-mounted devices

 Of the total investment deals done in 2016, 2% were for Growth capital/ Expansion as per preqin.